The Bridesmaid (film): Cast

+Production

+Filming took place in Nantes, Rezé and Pornic.
+The film was also partially shot in Munich.

 Release

 The Bridesmaid premiered out of competition at the 61st Venice International Film Festival.
 It was distributed in France on 17 November 2004 by BAC Films.

 Critical reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 93% based on 55 reviews, with an average rating of 7.2/10.
 The website's critics consensus reads, "Chabrol has crafted another sophisticated, unsettling thriller about sinister doings among the bourgeoisie."
 Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 20 critics, indicating "generally favorable" reviews.

 Desson Thomas of The Washington Post:

 Chabrol arranges his story with a subtle, almost clinical accumulation.
 And it takes close attention to the movie's seemingly innocuous details to understand his deeper purposes.
 But the filmmaker has never been as interested in the machinations of plot as much as aberrant human nature... its rewards come from sustained concentration rather than from relaxed observation.

 Ty Burr of The Boston Globe:

 The film reveals its secrets slowly, and Chabrol tightens the screws not according to the rules of Hollywood suspense but with a cool, level gaze.
 Of the great filmmakers of the French New Wave, he may have changed the least over the years, and there's a continuity of tone and morbid inquiry that runs from Le Boucher (1970) through La Ceremonie (1995, and also based on Rendell) to The Bridesmaid.
 Comparisons to Hitchcock have been made throughout his career, but they serve to define differences more than similarities.
 Hitch made movie suspense showy and fun.
 Chabrol grounds it in realism and ponders the hazy line where eccentricity turns homicidal.